mechanicalhack/coffee_shop/backend/README.md

 For converting the json received and putting it into the database and getting it back out again I received help here https://knowledge.udacity.com/questions/131148.
 I was having trouble finding a solution that would work saving it as a string after doing a lot of research I went to the udacity mentor help page.

 Found help for my Auth Error handler here https://knowledge.udacity.com/questions/124492.
-I was on the right track but wasn't capturig it right into the
+I was on the right track but wasn't capturing it right into the endpoint